ethereum/EIPs/SIPS/sip-54.md

 *NOTES*:
  - The following specifications use syntax from Solidity `0.4.25` (or above)
  - In order for these contracts to be able to access user SNX tokens, they must approve the proxy contract address for each token individually using the ERC20 approve() function.
 We recommend a max uint (2^256 - 1) approval amount.
- - At the time this spec was written, executing orders will fail unless the proxy contract address is excempted for the fee reclamation cooldown by the Synthetix team.

 *Order of deployment*:
  1. The `Implementation` contract is deployed